 The mortgage process to buy your first home can be easier than you think.
-This article will guide you through the home buying process so you will have a clear understanding of the steps involved.
+If you’ve already found some real estate in hilton head sc that you love, this article will be able to guide you through the home buying process so you will have a clear understanding of the steps involved.

 Before we get started you may be asking ‘Why Should I Use a Mortgage Broker’?
 I have a bank down the street whom I deal with and I’m sure they would give me a mortgage.

 A mortgage broker doesn’t work for the bank.
 The independent mortgage broker works for you.
 The mortgage broker has relationships set up with most major Banks, Credit Unions and other Financial Institutions allowing them to offer mortgage rates & terms to clients.
 A mortgage broker may have access to dozens of different lenders.
 Through the process of getting a mortgage the broker will narrow this list down to just a few possibilities.
 The mortgage brokers work with the lenders who have the best products for you.

 In Canada, mortgage brokers are paid directly by the lender.
 You aren’t charged a direct fee for the mortgage broker’s services.
 The mortgage broker fee is generally 0.50% up to 1.25% depending on the type of mortgage sold and how much the lender is offering.

 There are five basic steps to the mortgage process.
 Step 1 is the consultation.
 Step 2 is the mortgage application.
 Step three is finding the right mortgage.
 Step 4 is finding your perfect home.
 Step 5 is closing the transaction.

 Before getting a mortgage the mortgage broker would like to know more about you.
 The broker will gather all your information about your plans in Real Estate and learn about your goals in order to recommend the best mortgage for your situation.

 The first step in obtaining a mortgage is to determine how much money you can borrow.
 In the case of buying a home, you should determine how much you can afford even before you begin looking.